petterhoel/redgreen/README.md

 # TeamCity buildscreen
-This is a work in progress, it is **_not production ready_**.
+This is a work in progress, it is **_not considered stable_** yet.
 The aim is to provide a clean visual interface for statuses of builds on TeamCity servers along with build meta information.
 This is a personal hobby effort.
 There are no deadlines.

-## Notes on security
+## First: Notes on security
 Beware, there are some security footguns ahead.
-TeamCity uses Basic Authentication.
-For now this application will store username and passord in session storage as an encoded string and send it along with every request.
+TeamCity uses _Basic Authentication_.
+So this application stores username and passord in session storage as an encoded string and sends it along with every request.
 Here are some reccomendations though:
-- Set up a read only user in TeamCity for this application.
+- Set up a read only user in TeamCity for this buildscreen.
-- Serve the buildscreen over https only.
+- Serve the buildscreen over https only to provide encryption.
+As mentioned _Basic Authentication_ requires us to send username and password along with every request as a plaintext base64 encoded string.
 - If your build data contains or is considered sensitive information, don't have a build screen.

 ## Features